ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Replication Manual.md

 -   RESET
     This command resets replication information (such as the restart SN (Sequence Number)).
 It can only be executed while replication is stopped, and can be used instead of executing DROP REPLICATION followed by CREATE REPLICATION.

 -   DROP TABLE

-    This command excludes a table or a partition from a replication object.
-It can only be executed while replication is stopped.
-Because regular DDL statements cannot be executed on replication target tables, after a table is excluded from a replication object, DDL statements can be executed on the table or a partition.
+    A specific table or partition is excluded from the replication target.
+    If the primary transaction log or table metadata log of the target table is within a replication gap at the time `DROP TABLE` is executed, the replication gap will be skipped, which may result in data inconsistency.

 -   ADD TABLE
     This command adds a table or a partition to a replication object.
 It can only be executed while replication is stopped.